The Flywheel Philosophy of Amazon

 It has a “flywheel” philosophy

-The Amazon com philosophy has a simple formula to success: focus on customer experience, reduce cost, and grow.
+The philosophy has a simple formula to success: focus on customer experience, reduce cost, and grow.
 The flywheel philosophy has helped Amazon dominate a few industries through economies of scale.
 The company’s low prices attract more consumers and third-party sellers to its marketplace.
-As more consumers shop through Amazon, their purchases grow as well.
+As more consumers shop through it, their purchases grow as well.
 This approach is also a key factor in Amazon com’s growth.

 It has a streaming music service